robotlearn/pyrobolearn/papers/README.md

 ### Further notes

-- It might be that in the future, this folder will be moved to its own repository.
+- It might be that in the future, this folder will be moved to its own repository, and each paper will have its own repository and will be loaded as submodules recursively (using `git clone --recursive`)
 - I will often focus more on implementing the environments than training the various policies using the different algorithms
 - Any comments, help, pull requests are appreciated.